 Note: To test the coordinator disk group using the vxfentsthdw utility, the utility requires that the coordinator disk group, vxfencoorddg, be accessible from two nodes.

-To test the coordinator disk group using vxfentsthdw -c
+To test the coordinator disk group using the -c option of vxfentsthdw

 Use the vxfentsthdw command with the -c option.
 For example:

 '''

 vxfentsthdw -c vxfencoorddg

 '''